 - Ubersense – Slo Motion Video – slow down a video of your kids performing a skill and show them the fundamentals

-- Stopwatch – simple timer app
+- Stopwatch – simple timer app to time games or challenges (like the Endurance Club Challenge)

 - Coach Note – Good app for drawing game diagrams and giving a visual to kids for strategies or different plays.